Local workers - Method of travel to work - All industries

 - A smaller percentage of local workers who walked only (1.6% compared to 3.9%)

-The largest changes in the method of travel of work of the workforce in Campbelltown City between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in Campbelltown City between 2011 and 2016 were:

 - Car, as driver (+3,737 local workers)